ken-tummada/ken-tummada/README.md

 ## About Me

-Hello there, I am NabeBako (鍋バコ), a high school student who enjoys fiddling with computers.
+Hello there, I am Ken, currently studying CS at UCSB.

-Curretnly, I am trying out various things to see what click with me.
+Curretnly, I am trying out various things to see what clicks with me.
 I am interested in machine learning and data analysis, but I am also looking into web and native development.

 ## Stuffs that I use